prmr/DesignBook/exercises/e-chapter8.md

 Model the solution produced in exercise 4 with a class diagram, object diagram, and sequence diagram that illustrates a call initiated by calling `draw` on a `Deck` object.

+# Exercise 6

+Apply the Observer design pattern to make it possible to observe class [Program](../solutions-code/chapter6/Program.java) from exercise 6.14.
+Use the push data-flow strategy and a single observer interface.
+Create a dummy concrete observer class to test the application of the pattern.

+# Exercise 7

+Change the design produced in Exercise 6 to use the pull data-flow strategy and a two different observer interfaces, one for addition events, and one for clearing and removing shows from the program.
+Use the interface segregation principle to ensure observers do not reference methods that can change the state of the subject.

+# Exercise 8

+Extend the [LuckyNumber](../chapter-code/chapter8/LuckyNumber.java) JavaFX application to support an additional panel that shows the number in Roman numerals.
+For an extra challenge, parameterize the text panel so that it is possible to use a single class to create different representations of the number.

+# Exercise 9

+Extend the [UserInterface](../solutions-code/chapter8/UserInterface.java) skeleton JavaFX program to create a GUI with a single [Label](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/Label.html) and a single [Button](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/Button.html), where the label shows the current date and time, and gets updated every time the button is clicked.
+Try to create the solution by using only the API documentation, without looking at sample code.
+You will also need a [Pane](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/layout/Pane.html) (consider using a subclass).
+For a quick solution to obtain the current time, you can use `LocalDateTime.now().toString()`.

+# Exercise 10

+Extend the [UserInterface](../solutions-code/chapter8/UserInterface.java) skeleton JavaFX program to create a GUI with two [TextField](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/TextField.html) instances and a single [Button](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/Button.html), where any text in the two text fields is swapped when the button is clicked.
+Organize the logical arrangement of the GUI components so that both text fields are in one parent, and the button is a child of the root.

+# Exercise 11

+Extend Exercise 10 to embed the node that contains the textfields in a [ScrollPane](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/ScrollPane.html).
+Draw an object diagram that shows your component graph.
+What design patterns are being applied in this design?
+Add the event handler to your object diagram.

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>